Handwashing has always been an important defense against bacteria and viruses that can be transmitted to us through the things we touch.

 When it comes to what soap is best to use, the answer might surprise you.
 So-called “antibacterial” soaps don’t necessarily kill more germs than regular soaps.

-In fact, as the Mayo Clinic points out, soaps that contain antibacterial ingredients might just be breeding stronger and more resilient forms of bacteria.
+In fact, soaps that contain antibacterial ingredients might just be breeding stronger and more resilient forms of bacteria.

 Use any liquid, powder, or bar soap you have available to wash your hands.
 If you’re washing your hands as frequently as you should be, you might want to look for a soap that’s moisturizing or marked as “gentle” on your skin to prevent drying out your hands.